faramarz-fakhri/VanitiProject/README.md

 Introduction
-The Vaniti Project is a web-based application built using ASP.NET Web API .Net Framework 4.8.
+The Vintri Project is a web-based application built using ASP.NET Web API .Net Framework 4.8.
 It provides two main functionalities:

 Beer Search: Users can search for beers by name using the search feature.
 The application makes use of the Punk API to fetch beer data based on the search query.
 Beer Rating: Users can rate and add comments to beers.
 Ratings are stored in a JSON file (database.json) for later retrieval.